kaizen-ai/kaizenflow/defi/papers/sorrentum.md

 ## DataFlow Computation Semantics

-Often raw data is available in a \"long format\", where the data is conditioned on the asset (e.g., full_symbol), e.g.,
+Often raw data is available in a "long format", where the data is conditioned on the asset (e.g., full_symbol), e.g.,

 ![](./sorrentum_figs/image2.png){width="5.338542213473316in"